Saifur Rehman (Pakistani politician, born 1954)

 Saifur Rehman Khan (born 7 December 1954) is a Pakistani businessman and former politician currently based in Qatar.
 He served as the chairman of the Ehtesab Bureau during Second Sharif ministry.
-He also served as a member of Senate of Pakistan as a candidate of Pakistan Muslim League (Nawaz) (PML-N).
+He also served as a member of the Senate of Pakistan as a candidate of the Pakistan Muslim League (Nawaz) (PML-N).

 A multi-millionaire businessman, he is currently living in Qatar with his family.
-His daughter Ayesha had married Nawaz Sharif's grandson Junaid Safdar in 2021; the couple divorced in 2023.
+His daughter Ayesha married Nawaz Sharif's grandson Junaid Safdar in 2021; the couple divorced in 2023.

 Early life and education

 He was born on 7 December 1954 in Lahore.
 He obtained a degree in commerce from the Punjab University in 1974.

 Business career

 He is the Chairman of the Redco Group of Industries.
-Operating in Qatar since 1981, as of 2023 Redco had a workforce of 20,000 employees and engineers, considered the country's largest industrial and contracting group operating.
+Operating in Qatar since 1981, as of 2023 Redco had a workforce of 20,000 employees and engineers, and was considered the country's largest industrial and contracting group operating.

 Political career

 He had been member of the Senate of Pakistan as a candidate of Pakistan Muslim League (Nawaz) (PML-N).

 He was member of the Senate of Pakistan from 1997 to 2000 during the 2nd tenure of Pakistani statesman and politician Mian Nawaz Sharif.